 - No-Sell: A solar-powered weapon explodes in Kara's hands.
 It works as well as you'd expect.

 - Nothing Personal: When the group attempts to hijack a truck, Kara tosses the trucker out of the vehicle shouting: "Really sorry about this!
 Nothing personal!"

-- Oh, Crap!: Harley Quinn reacts this way when she realizes she has gotten all to herself Barbara's undivided attention:Barbara Gordon: Sorry to interrupt this romantic and very disgusting moment— but you and I have business.
+- Oh, Crap!: Harley Quinn reacts this way when she realizes she has gotten Barbara's full, undivided attention:Barbara Gordon: Sorry to interrupt this romantic and very disgusting moment — but you and I have business.

 Harley Quinn: I sure hope so.
 Dayum.
 Oh no wait hold on.
 Real dayum.
 Actual damn.